Gwendolyne

 "Gwendolyne" (/es/), sometimes spelt "Gwendoline", is a song written and recorded by Spanish singer Julio Iglesias.
 It in the Eurovision Song Contest 1970 held in Amsterdam, placing fourth.

 Iglesias released the song in five languages: Spanish, English, French, German, and Italian.
 The single was also one of the final records to be issued in the by then obsolete 78 RPM format, only being released in that format by Columbia Records.

 Background

 Conception

 "Gwendolyne" is a ballad with music composed and Spanish lyrics written by Julio Iglesias.
 The song is about his first girlfriend, the titular Gwendolyne, a French girl whom he met at the age of twenty while still a law student and a goalkeeper for Spanish football team Real Madrid Castilla.
 In 1963, Iglesias was involved in a near-fatal car accident, which ended his football career, left him in rehabilitation for considerable time and indirectly led him to start learning the guitar, as a means of physical therapy.

-Iglesias began composing his own music; in 1968 he entered and won the 10th edition of the Benidorm International Song Festival with the song "La vida sigue igual" and shortly thereafter he signed with the Spanish branch of Columbia Records.
+Iglesias began composing his own music; in 1968 he entered and won the 10th edition of the Benidorm Song Festival with the song "La vida sigue igual" and shortly thereafter he signed with the Spanish branch of Columbia Records.